FRRouting/frr/doc/developer/topotests.rst

 - Avoid including unstable data in your test: don't rely on link-local addresses or ifindex values, for example, because these can change from run to run.
+- Using sleep is almost never appropriate to wait for some convergence event as the sole item done.
+As an example: if the test resets the peers in BGP, the test should look for the peers reconverging instead of just sleeping an arbitrary amount of time and continuing on.
+It is ok to use sleep in a tight loop with appropriate show commands to ensure that the protocol reaches the desired state.
+This should be bounded by appropriate timeouts for the protocol in question though.
+See verify_bgp_convergence as a good example of this.
+If you are having troubles figuring out what to look for, please do not be afraid to ask.

 Topotest File Hierarchy